-I had the cutest little audience while I was snapping these rustic nursery photos.
+I had the cutest little audience while I was snapping these woodland nursery photos.
 They are just chilling on our all time fave Samos Rug from Target.

-We replaced all of the light fixtures in the bedrooms and living room with these.
+We replaced all of the light fixtures in the bedrooms and living room with oil-rubbed bronze ceiling fans.

 Well, that’s a wrap.
 If Gannon had his way, we would all lay down and take a nice long nap on this rug here… doesn’t that sound nice??